pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part00_setup.md

 * Bonus Lab 1 requires a Hive CDW Virtual Warehouse.
 This lab is optional.

+* A working installation of the CDE CLI.
+For this you have two options: installing the CLI with the provided steps or using Docker.
+More details are provided below in the CDE CLI Setup section.

 ## Recommendations Before you Start

 Throughout the labs, this guide will instruct you to make minor edits to some of the scripts.
 Please be prepared to make changes in an editor and re-upload them to the same CDE File Resource after each change.
 Having all scripts open at all times in an editor such as Atom is highly recommended.